Nutika16/Bank_Management/README.md

 5. The Bank reserves the right to modify the services offered or the Terms of service of BAMS Bank.
 The changes will be notified to the customers through a notification on the Site.

+## Customer’s obligations

+1. The customer has an obligation to maintain secrecy in regard to Username & Password registered with the Bank.
+The bank presupposes that login using valid Username and Password is a valid session initiated by none other than the customer.
+2. Transaction executed through a valid session will be construed by RR to have emanated from the registered customer and will be binding on him/her.
+3. The customer will not attempt or permit others to attempt accessing the BAMS Bank through any unlawful means.